AdrianeZ/Expense-Tracker-Backend/README.md

 - Clone this repository and Expense-Tracker-Frontend on your computer
 - Create .env file in the root of the project and fill in your credentials to database and other variables required for the project
+- Import database from sql file included in the project root
 - run npm start (both frontend and backend)
 - You're good to go enjoy!